jup-ag/space-station/docs/100-swap-api/1-get-quote.md

 https://api.jup.ag/quote/v1
 ```

-The most common trading pair on Solana is SOL and USDC, in order to get a quote for this specific token pair, you need to pass in the required parameters such as:
+The most common trading pair on Solana is SOL and USDC, to get a quote for this specific token pair, you need to pass in the required parameters such as:

 | Parameters | Description |
 | --- | --- |